blainhaile/CybersecurityKC7Training/README.md

 ### 1. **Frognado in Valdoria**
 - **Description**: I successfully investigated a hacktivist intrusion on FramtidX’s system.
 Through my use of Kusto Query Language (KQL), I discovered how the intruders managed to deface the company’s website and internal documents.
 I followed the activities of the threat actor, from reconnaissance to exfiltration, and uncovered the use of an internal account to further their compromise.
-- **Key Achievements**: Discovered threat actor reconnaissance, identified internal account misuse, and mitigated further compromise.
+- **Key Achievements**: Discovered threat actor reconnaissance, and identified internal account misuse.
 - **Skills Gained**: Threat actor tracking, website defacement analysis, and data exfiltration detection.

 ### 2. **Rap Beef**